Feb. 9th, 2016 : Construction resumes on Dakota pipeline despite tribe’s challenge and water protectors efforts.

 Ladonna Brave Bull Allard is a Lakota historian and activist.
 In April 2016, she founded the first resistance camp of the DAPL, Sacred Stones, aimed at halting the Dakota Access Pipeline near the Standing Rock Indian Reservation located in North Dakota.

 As of January 30th, 2017, there were few protesters left in Standing Rock.
-Sacred Stone , which was the first camp created is on Allard’s private property.
+Sacred Stone , which was the first camp created on Allard’s private property.
+UPDATE 3-1-17 (This has since been disputed because LaDonna Allard did not own the land, putting protesters at great risk for arrest.)
 By December 2016, more than 10,000 indigenous people and environmental activists were camping in the area.
-This movement has become the largest intertribal alliance on the American continent in centuries, and possibly ever, with over 200 tribal nations represented.
+This movement has become the largest Inter-Tribal alliance on the American continent in centuries, and possibly ever, with over 200 tribal nations represented.
 Allard discovered back in January of 2017 that the tribal chairman and others had “sold out”.
 This is clearly depicted by her facebook posts below which were prompted by the request to remove all of the protesters off of her land by Sioux chairman Archambault.

 Mr. Archambault is nothing more than a career politician seeking to cement his re-election just as most career prostitute politicians are most concerned with.
 I am part native-American and do not have any prejudice toward him on a racial basis.
 I consider myself an American first and he should do the same.
 His attitude is decidedly un-American.
 It is time to put this fraud behind us.